The Second Jungle Book: Mowgli & Baloo

-Rudyard Kipling's The Second Jungle Book: Mowgli & Baloo is a 1997 American adventure film starring Jamie Williams as Mowgli, with Roddy McDowall and Billy Campbell in supporting roles.
-It is a live action adaptation of Rudyard Kipling's The Jungle Book (loosely based on The Second Jungle Book, as its title would suggest).
-The film was adapted for the screen by Bayard Johnson and Matthew Horton.
+Rudyard Kipling's The Second Jungle Book: Mowgli & Baloo is a 1997 American adventure film produced by MDP Worldwide and released by TriStar Pictures, and functions as a prequel to Rudyard Kipling's The Jungle Book (1994).
+While the film is named after The Second Jungle Book (which the 1994 film adapted), the film is actually a live action adaption of the original book, adapted for the screen by Bayard Johnson and Matthew Horton.
+The film stars Jamie Williams as Mowgli, with Roddy McDowall and Billy Campbell in supporting roles.

 It was shot in Kandy Central Hills, Sri Lanka in July to September 1996 and features some well known Sri Lankan actors like Wijeratne Warakagoda, Sunil Hettiarachchi and Raja Sumanapala.

 Plot

 10-year-old Mowgli has been raised amongst a wolf pack as well as Baloo the bear and Bagheera the panther in the Jungles of India.
 Mowgli is the target of the notorious bandar-log (monkey people) who frequently attempt to kidnap him to teach them the ways of man.
 However, his greatest enemy is Shere Khan the tiger, who killed the boy's father.

 Mowgli is soon spotted by an American traveler named Harrison, who wishes to take the man-cub to his circus in America.
 Mowgli escapes from Harrison and brings along Timo, the pet monkey of Harrison's companion named Chuchundra.
 Harrison enlists the help of a wealthy man named Buldeo to help him find Mowgli.
-Buldeo is none other than Mowlgi's paternal uncle - Mowgli is the rightful heir to his father's inheritance.
+Buldeo is none other than Mowgli's paternal uncle - Mowgli is the rightful heir to his father's inheritance.
 For this reason, Buldeo seeks a snake charmer named Karait who owns Kaa the python, in order to kill Mowgli, pretending to use the snake to simply track the boy.